What is Home Acoustics Alliance (HAA) Training?

 - Small class sizes; Advanced Integrator Workshop is limited to 6 students.

-HAA HT2 Integrator Certification:
+HAA HT2 Integrator Certification (2 days):

-HAA HT3 Advanced Integrator Certification:
+HAA HT3 Advanced Integrator Certification (2 days):

 What to Bring: